French Tarot: Bidding

-If no one bids, the hand is void and the deal passes to the right of the current dealer.
+If no one bids, the hand is void and the deal passes to the right.

 On a prise, pousse or garde, the taker may not set aside a king or a trump, except that if the player cannot discard anything else, they may discard a non-oudler trump.
 In this case, the taker has to display which trumps they set aside.
 An oudler may never be set aside.

 In earlier rules, still played outside of competitions, in place of the prise and simple garde, there were two bids, in increasing importance: the petite (small) and the pousse (push).
 The prise is still sometimes known as petite.
 There are also some players who play without the prise contract, with garde as the minimum allowable bid.